 The title of this literary project, “The Maharajagar”, is a self-coined portmanteau through combining parts of the Hindu words; mahaan (great), hare (green) and ajagar (dragon).
 The main purpose of this novel is to entertain the reader with a historical fantasy: a spellbinding epic tale of ambition, anarchy and absolute power, set against the canvas of North America, Europe and Asia during World War 1 and the ensuing great depression.

-Under this introduction you’ll find a short resume of the progress of this enterprise.
+Under this introduction you’ll find a short resume of the progress of this enterprise as well as a nonfiction essay that resulted from the research endeavors to create this series.

 The Beginning: A Multicultural Tale of Transformation (The Maharajagar Book 1)